Security alarm: Alarm connection and monitoring

-More typical systems incorporate a digital cellular communication unit that will contact the central station (or some other location) via the Public Switched Telephone Network (PSTN) and raise the alarm, either with a synthesized voice or increasingly via an encoded message string that the central station decodes.
+More typical systems incorporate a digital cellular communication unit that will contact the central station or a monitoring station via the Public Switched Telephone Network (PSTN) and raise the alarm, either with a synthesized voice or increasingly via an encoded message string that the central station decodes.
 These may connect to the regular phone system on the system side of the demarcation point, but typically connect on the customer side ahead of all phones within the monitored premises so that the alarm system can seize the line by cutting-off any active calls and call the monitoring company if needed.
-A dual signaling system would raise the alarm wirelessly via a radio path (GPRS/GSM) or cellular path using the phone line or broadband line as a back-up overcoming any compromise to the phone line.
-Encoders can be programmed to indicate which specific sensor was triggered, and monitors can show the physical location (or "zone") of the sensor on a list or even a map of the protected premises, which can make the resulting response more effective.
-For example, a heat sensor alarm, coupled with a flame detector in the same area is a more reliable indication of an actual fire than just one or the other sensor indication by itself.
+A dual signaling system would raise the alarm wirelessly via a radio path or cellular path using the phone line or broadband line as a backup overcoming any compromise to the phone line.
+Encoders can be programmed to indicate which specific sensor was triggered, and monitors can show the physical location of the sensor on a list or even a map of the protected premises, which can make the resulting response more effective.

 Many alarm panels are equipped with a backup communication path for use when the primary PSTN circuit is not functioning.
 The redundant dialer may be connected to a second communication path, or a specialized encoded cellular phone, radio, or internet interface device to bypass the PSTN entirely, to thwart intentional tampering with the phone lines.
-Just the fact that someone tampered with the line could trigger a supervisory alarm via the radio network, giving early warning of an imminent problem (e.g. arson).
+Tampering with the line could trigger a supervisory alarm via the radio network, giving early warning of an imminent problem.
 In some cases a remote building may not have PSTN phone service, and the cost of trenching and running a direct line may be prohibitive.
 It is possible to use a wireless cellular or radio device as the primary communication method.

-In the UK the most popular solution of this kind is similar in principle to the above but with the primary and back up paths reversed.
-Utilizing a radio path (GPRS/GSM) as the primary signaling path is not only quicker than PSTN but also allows huge cost savings as unlimited amounts of data can be sent at no extra expense.
+In the UK, the most popular solution of this kind is similar in principle to the above but with the primary and backup paths reversed.
+Utilizing a radio path as the primary signaling path is not only quicker than PSTN but also allows significant cost savings as unlimited amounts of data can be sent at no extra expense.